dmachard/go-dnscollector/docs/transformers/transform_trafficreducer.md

 # Transformer: Traffic Reducer

 Use this transformer to detect repetitive traffic.
-A query or reply is repeated when the following criterias are the same.
+A query or reply is considered repeated  when the specified criteria match.

-The following criterias are used:
+The following criteria can be configured for detecting repetitions (default one):

-- server identity
+- Server identity
-- operation
+- Operation
-- qname or qname+1
+- Qname or Qname+1
-- query ip
+- Query IP
-- qtype
+- Qtype

 Options:

 * `repetitive-traffic-detector` (boolean)
-  > detect repetitive traffic
+  > Detect repetitive traffic

 * `qname-plus-one` (boolean)
-  > use qname+1 instead of the complete one
+  > Use qname+1 instead of the full Qname for matching.

 * `watch-interval` (integer)
-  > watch interval in seconds
+  > Interval in seconds to aggregate and process the traffic.

+* `unique-fields` (array of strings)
+  > Define custom fields for uniqueness matching.
+This allows greater flexibility in detecting repetitive traffic.
+  > Complete list of [fields](../dnsconversions.md#json-encoding) available.

 Default values: